 The maximum temperature these orchids can handle is 70ºF.
 However, they will do much better at temperatures between 50-60ºF.

-Like with most houseplants, you’ll want to keep monkey orchids away from both hot and cold drafts.
+Like most houseplants, you’ll want to keep monkey orchids away from hot and cold drafts.
 Don’t place them near heating or cooling vents.

 Monkey orchids thrive in high humidity.
 If their environment is slightly dry, they will suffer.

 The best way to increase the humidity of an area is with a humidifier.
-If you want to grow these temperamental plants, a humidifier is a good investment.
+A humidifier is a good investment if you want to grow these temperamental plants.

 High humidity brings the danger of mold.
 To prevent an outbreak of fungal disease, use a fan for increased air circulation.